10 Bedroom Organization Hacks for a Clutter-Free Sanctuary

 Hide charging cables.

-I would also suggest organizing your charging cords and, if possible, keeping them tucked behind the bedside table.
+I would also suggest organizing your charging cords, potentially with a charging cord organizer to keep them tucked behind the bedside table.
 That will just keep your room looking more organized and neat!

 To hide charging cables in your room, you can buy or make a bedside caddy.
-It’s basically a little caddy that hangs on the side of your bed and has enough room to store all of your cords, plus a couple of other small items like your phone or watch.
+It’s basically a little caddy that hangs on the side of your bed and has enough room to store all of your cords and act as its own charging cable organizer, plus a couple of other small items like your phone or watch.
 You can also drill a hole in your bedside table to have the cord stay in there and just come out the back of the drawer to plug into the outlet.

 Overall, just take a moment each morning or night to clear off any clutter that may have found its way to your nightstand.
 This will keep it organized in the long run.